-······ Process Board of Directors There is no formal performance evaluation system but the Board performs a self-evaluation measured against the financial performance of the Company and the Revised Manual of Corporate Governance.
-Board Committees AuditCommitteeconductsGuidelines for the Assessmentself-annualevaluationinof the Performance of Auditcompliance with SEC Circ.
-No.Committeeof Companies4 S. 2012listed on the Exchange.
+Process Criteria Board of Directors nce evaluation system but the n measured against the financial and the Revised Manual of Board Committees Guidelines for the Assessment of the Performance of Audit Committee of Companies listed on the Exchange.
 Individual Directors No formal evaluation process in place.
 CEO/President The compensation committee conducts a performance evaluation of the CEO and of the President.